Are you telling stories?

 - Our Location – we live and work here – regardless of whether you are urban or country, tell a story about where you are and why it is great – don’t underestimate this

 - Our Offer – Be specific.
-Do not misjudge the importance of spelling out your offer inclusions – teel a story about why you have packaged things in this way.
-And yes, you have to mention money and use numbers – you don’t have to be exact but you must quote a range – usually about $20k being $10k above and below your comfort zone.
+Do not misjudge the importance of spelling out your offer inclusions – tell a story about why you have packaged things in this way.
+And yes, you have to mention money and use numbers – you don’t have to be exact but you must quote a range – usually about $20k being $10k above and below your comfort zone, but it can be up to $40k range.
 Cliches like “a generous salary” or “attractive salary package” get 30-50% less responses than those where a believable salary range is quoted

 So why should I go to all this trouble, it’s just a Job Ad